-You will have to share the Device ID with other devices to perform communication process.
-There is no harm if you are willing to sacrifice some convenience in exchange of next level security.
+You will have to share the Device ID with other devices to perform the communication process.
+There is no harm if you are willing to sacrifice some convenience in exchange for next-level security.

 Distributed Peer to Peer Model

-The term distributed peer to peer model suggests that you do not have to bother about central server at all.
-Moreover, every installation does offer same sort of advantages.
-Likewise, each node in the network does not disturb Syncthing that makes the job of maintenance relatively easy eventually.
+The term distributed peer-to-peer model suggests that you do not have to bother about the central servers at all.
+Moreover, every installation does offer some sort of advantages.
+Likewise, each node in the network does not disturb Syncthing that making the job of maintenance relatively easy eventually.